xasopheno/weresocool/README.md

 ### Cargo:

-WereSoCool can be installed via on any unix system via cargo
+WereSoCool can be installed on any unix system via cargo.
+You'll also need to install the system dependancies listed in the development section. are

 `cargo install weresocool`